 - View Live Log

-- Show debugger information to show the settings to connect the debugger in your Mendix Desktop Modeler to your app.
-For Mendix Cloud v4, the debugger is always enabled.
+- Show debugger information – shows the settings needed to connect the debugger in Studio Pro to your app — for Mendix Cloud v4, the debugger is always enabled — for more information on debugging in the cloud, see How To Debug Microflows Remotely

 In Mendix Cloud v3 environments, you have two additional action buttons: